What is the NASDAQ Composite?

 The global market comprises companies with mid-level capitalization, and these companies must meet the liquidity and financial requirements provided by NASDAQ.
 The market has 1,450 stocks that are listed in the United States and on other international stock exchanges.

 The global select market has the most stringent requirements in terms of finance, liquidity, and corporate governance requirements.
 Companies that meet these requirements are mostly companies with large market capitalizations.
 It comprises 1,200 United States and international stocks.
 The NASDAQ’s Listing Qualifications Department reviews these companies every year in October to determine their eligibility for this market.

 NASDAQ Composite Methodology

 The NASDAQ Composite is calculated using a market capitalization weighting method.
-It means that the largest companies listed on this exchange have the greatest impact on the final value of the index.
+It means that the largest companies listed on this exchange exert the greatest impact on the final value of the index.
 The index is calculated by taking the total value of the share weights of all the stocks on the exchange, multiplied by each security’s closing price.
-It is then divided by an index advisor to arrive at a more appropriate figure for reporting purposes.
+It is then divided by an index divisor to arrive at a more appropriate figure for reporting purposes.